alexanderdna/VanityAddrGen/README.md

 This is a hobby project.
 You can fork it or make pull requests.
 I will try to process pull requests but I can't promise.

+## Special Thanks

+I would like to thank the author(s) of the OpenCL code that I copied from https://github.com/BananoCoin/banano-vanity.
+GPU support is impossible without your code.

 ## Donate

 You don't have to.
 But if you do, I really appreciate that and will pay it forward.